pacman-ty/chess-engine/README.md

 # Chess Engine

-A chess engine built from scratch for CS246.
+A chess engine built from scratch for CS 246 (Object Oriented Programming).
+The engine strictly adheres to OOP principles and implements advance design patterns.

 ## A Quick Overview